ErsatzHitman/codetoimg_/README.md

 # 🌟 Code to Image Generator

-Create stunning, customizable images from your code snippets effortlessly.
-With this tool, you can write code in various programming languages, select different themes, backgrounds, and padding, and then export the beautifully rendered code as an image.
-Perfect for sharing your code snippets on blogs, social media, or in presentations!
+With this tool, you can easily turn your code into beautiful, shareable images.
+Simply write your code in one of several supported languages, choose a theme that suits your style, and customize the background and padding to get the perfect look.
+When you're happy with the result, export your creation as a PNG and share it anywhere – whether it's on a blog, social media, or in a presentation.
+It’s a quick and simple way to make your code look great!

 ## 🚀 Features